 We arrived in the late afternoon on our way to see the sunset from Fatnas Island, but found that because the ticket booth was closed for the day, we were unable to buy a ticket which would have allowed us a look inside some of the painted tombs that have been preserved.
 We had to come back the next day and the guide let us have a look inside, although I was not allowed to take any photos.

 There are four tombs that unlike the rest are locked up and must be viewed with the guide.
 Inside you can find painted chambers with alcoves where the mummies of different family members would have been placed.
-The walls and ceilings were covered in paintings in ocre, red and cobalt blue, of the Ancient Egyptian Gods and Godesses and inscriptions about those who were buried within.
+The walls and ceilings were covered in paintings in ochre, red and cobalt blue, of the Ancient Egyptian Gods and Goddesses and inscriptions about those who were buried within.

 In more recent times, the empty tombs were used as shelters during the Second World War, when the German, British and Italian troops fought over this part of the Egyptian desert.
 You can easily visit Gebel al-Mawta on the edge of Siwa town and if you make a tour of the ancient monuments of Siwa, this will be included.
 I’d recommend coming with an English speaking guide who can tell you all about the Mountain of the dead, as there are no information signs.